 Medical students interested in attaining further training, expertise and immersion in educational theory and practice while in medical school have the opportunity to study at Peabody College and complete a joint master’s degree in education (M.Ed.) and M.D. degree in 5 years.
 The focus of this program is to immerse students in the theory and science of how people learn, how to organize conditions best to optimize that learning, and provide an opportunity for students to pursue independent work in an area of their choosing.

-Students apply to the M.D. and M.Ed. programs separately and must be accepted by both programs to pursue the joint degree.
-Ideally, students will apply for joint degree status prior to enrolling in either program.
-However, medical students may elect to apply for admission to the joint degree program at any time during their first three years in the School of Medicine.
+Students apply to the M.D. and M.Ed. programs separately and must be accepted by both programs to pursue the dual degree.
+Ideally, students will apply for dual degree status prior to enrolling in either program.
+However, medical students may elect to apply for admission to the dual degree program at any time during their first three years in the School of Medicine.
 Peabody students may apply for admission to the M.D. program during their first year in a master's program.

 Double Counting of Credits

 Peabody grants 12 hours of credit toward the M.Ed. degree for approved coursework completed in the School of Medicine.
 The School of Medicine in turn grants two units of medical school credit toward the M.D. degree for approved Peabody College coursework.
 It is this double counting of credits that permits students to complete both degrees in five years.

 Tuition rates and financial aid arrangements are determined by the school in which students are enrolled in a particular semester.
 Students in the joint program spend three semesters in Peabody College and seven semesters in the School of Medicine.
 Students work with the Financial Aid Office of the school in which they are enrolled in each semester.